Digital Fabrication Lab

 The CNC router is the most complex digital tool that we use, and as such, you should build your skills over whole semester if you would like to use the CNC on a final project.
 Training is provided in certain classes, via scheduled workshops, or by private training.
 When using the machine our trained shop monitors will check your toolpaths and help you set up the machine.
 You are required to monitor the CNC while it cuts to ensure your part is cut correctly.
 The CNC mill is free to use, but you pay with your limited time.
 Ask your professor if your project could benefit from CNC milling.

-If you have questions about use of CABE resources please drop by the shops to speak with a shop monitor, call 215-951-2590, or contact Chris Thompson, Digital Fabrication Lab Resource Manager
+If you have questions about use of CABE resources please drop by the shops to speak with a shop monitor, call 215-951-2590, or contact Drake Schaefer, Digital Fabrication Lab Resource Manager